garethltm/obsibrain/sc900/Microsoft Service Trust Portal.md

 This section lists documents applying to your organization (restricted by tenant) based on your organization’s subscription and permissions.
 # My Library
 ![Screenshot of the documents listed in the My Library page.](https://learn.microsoft.com/en-us/training/wwl-sci/describe-compliance-management-capabilities-microsoft/media/stp-my-library.png)
+Use the My Library feature to add documents and resources on the Service Trust Portal to your My Library page.
+This lets you access documents that are relevant to you in a single place.
+To add a document to your My Library, select the ellipsis (...) menu to the right of a document and then select Save to library.

+Additionally, the notifications feature lets you configure your My Library so that an email message is sent to you whenever Microsoft updates a document that you've added to your My Library.
+To set up notifications, go to your My Library and select Notification Settings.
+You can choose the frequency of notifications and specify an email address in your organization to send notifications to.
+Email notifications include links to the documents that have been updated and a brief description of the update.

+If a document is part of a series, you'll be subscribed to the series, and will receive notifications when there's an update to that series.